sqlfluff/sqlfluff/README.md

 Bored of not having a good SQL linter that works with whichever dialect you're working with?
 SQLFluff is an extensible and modular linter designed to help you write good SQL and catch errors before it hits your database.
+SQLFluff can auto-fix most linting errors too.

 # Getting Started